Optimized Data Rate Allocation for Dynamic Sensor Fusion over Resource Constrained Communication Networks: Numerical Analysis

 \subsection{Target tracking by a drone swarm}

 Next, we consider the problem tracking multiple moving targets using a radar signal and multiple drones.
-As in \cite{zhan2005}, we consider a scenario in which a base station, which also serves and the data fusion center, illuminates the targets with a radar signal, and the drones make time-delay and Doppler measurements of the reflected signal from the targets.
-Drones transmit these measurements back to the data fusion center, where the targets' positions are estimated by an Extended Kalman Filter (EKF).
-Unlike the previous example, the system "$C$" matrix in \eqref{eq:measurements} is time-varying as relative positions of the drones with respect to the targets change over time.
+As in \citen{zhan2005}, we consider a scenario in which a base station, which also serves and the data fusion center, illuminates the set of targets with a radar signal.
+A set of drones, nominally the sensor platforms, make time-delay and Doppler measurements of the radar signal reflected by the targets.
+The drones transmit these measurements back to the data fusion center, where the targets' positions are estimated by an Extended Kalman Filter (EKF).
+Unlike the previous example, the system ``$C$'' matrix in \eqref{eq:measurements} is time-varying as the relative positions of the drones with respect to the targets change over time.
 Therefore, we consider an approach to recalculate the rate allocation at every time step by an repetitive executions of Algorithm~\ref{alg1}.
-To improve computational efficiency, we adopt a ``warm start" implementation of Algorithm~\ref{alg1} at every time step, i.e., the optimal allocation from the previous time step is used as the initial condition for the CCP iteration in the next time step.
+To improve computational efficiency, we adopt a ``warm start'' implementation of Algorithm~\ref{alg1} at every time step, i.e., the optimal allocation from the previous time step is used as the initial condition for the CCP iteration in the next time step.

 We assume there are five targets in the entire 2D environment.
 Each target is assumed to be a point mass driven by a random force which is modeled as an i.i.d.
 Gaussian process noise.
 The state vector to be estimated in this simulation study is therefore \eqref{eq:source} with